Rodeffs/BG3_Builds/solo_honour_mode.md

 ### Act 3

-You should skip Gortash fight by allying with him sincs The Closed Fist of Bane will surely break your Fog Cloud concentration
+You should skip Gortash fight by allying with him since The Closed Fist of Bane will surely break your Fog Cloud concentration

 You should also skip Viconia DeVir fight as her Heartwrench Action will break your Fog Cloud concentration and kill you.
 If you want to get to the Mirror of Loss, you should just drink a Potion of Invisibility, cast Knock on the door leading to it and get inside with a Potion of Invisibility again.
 To get out just use fast travel